-Should you be unhappy with the outcome of your request, you should in the first instance contact the CCG who will discuss your request and any ongoing concerns you may have.
+Should you be unhappy with the outcome of your request, you should in the first instance contact us to discuss your request and any ongoing concerns you may have.

 You are also free to contact the Information Commissioner’s Office directly in the event you remain dissatisfied whose contact details are included within the questions and complaints section below.